Sanremo Music Festival 2020: Sanremo Giovani

 On 23 October 2019, Rai Commission for Sanremo Music Festival 2020 announced a list of 842 acts, but only 65 artists coming from all Italian regions -excluding Basilicata and Valle d'Aosta- and from abroad were selected in the first phase.

-On 3 November 2019, the jury of Sanremo Festival 2020 has selected the 20 semi-finalists.
-The selection was preceded by four afternoon shows on "Italia sì", conducted by Marco Liorni, where the artists and their entries were presented and were selected the 10 finalist.
+On 3 November 2019, the jury of Sanremo Festival 2020 selected the 20 semi-finalists.
+The selection was followed by a subsequent skimming during four episodes of the daytime show Italia sì, hosted by Marco Liorni, in which the artists and their entries were presented and the 10 finalists were selected.

 On 19 December 2019, the ten finalists performed their songs at Sanremo Casino in Sanremo, with the show Sanremo Giovani 2019 broadcast on Rai 1 presented by Amadeus.
 The evening is divided into 5 duels, the five selected by the jury, televote, music commission and demoscopic jury were added to the two entries of Area Sanremo and Sanremo Young's winner, for a total of eight young emerging artists in the category of the Newcomers' section of the Sanremo Music Festival 2020.
 Leo Gassmann, Fadi, Marco Sentieri, Fasma and Eugenio in Via Di Gioia were chosen as contestants of the Newcomers' section of the Sanremo Music Festival 2020.